 — Paul Whittington (@paulwhittington) January 8, 2018

 We expect to see additional issues popup in the near future as the current Android 8.1 roll out expands.

 Where to Find Feedback

-Current and prospective Android 8.1 users should keep an eye on feedback as we push away from the release date.
+Current and prospective Android 8.1 users should keep an eye on feedback as we push into May.

 We’re starting to see feedback emerge on social media sites like Twitter and we expect to see Nexus and Pixel users share their thoughts on Android 8.1’s performance on YouTube.

 Short-term feedback is useful, but make sure keep an eye out for long-term feedback from Android 8.1 users.

 We’ve put together our impressions of the Nexus 5X Android 8.1 update and the Pixel Android 8.1 update, and they’re worth a look if you’re feeling leery about the move from Android 8.0 to Android 8.1 or one Android 8.1 build to another.

 If you run into Android 8.1 problems on your Nexus or Pixel your first instinct might be to get in contact with Google.
 That’s certainly an option, but you should try and fix the problem on your own before getting in contact with customer service.